Georgia Army National Guard: History

-The Georgia Army National Guard was originally formed in 1751.
+The Georgia Army National Guard was originally formed in 1751 to serve as colonial militia during the French and Indian War.
 The 118th Field Artillery (GA ARNG), which traces its lineage to militia units from Savannah and surrounding Chatham County that served in the War of 1812, is one of only nineteen Army National Guard units with campaign credit for the War of 1812.

 The Militia Act of 1903 organized the various U.S. state militias into the present National Guard system.
 The 121st and 122nd Infantry Regiments, formed from existing Georgia state regiments, formed the 61st Infantry Brigade of the 31st Dixie Division mobilized for World War I. The two regiments served with that brigade from August 1917 to November 1918.

 After World War II, the 48th Infantry Division was organized in the state, but on 1 November 1955, was reorganized as the 48th Armored Division.
 The division was commanded before and immediately after its change of name by Maj.
 Gen. Joseph B. Fraser of Hinesville.
 The new armored division’s authorized strength was 7,727, a drop of more than 2,000 from the Infantry Division; however a non-divisional group of more than 2,000 was also formed during the 1955 reorganization and re-designation of Georgia’s Army Guard units.
 The 48th Armored Division was disbanded on 1 January 1968.

 The 118th Field Artillery was broken up on 1 January 1968 and its elements reorganized and were redesignated, with Headquarters, Headquarters and Service Battery, 1st Battalion, consolidated with Headquarters and Headquarters Battery, 48th Armored Division Artillery, and the consolidated unit reorganized and was redesignated as Headquarters and Headquarters Battery, 118th Artillery Group.
 It was redesignated on 9 May 1978 as Headquarters and Headquarters Battery, 118th Field Artillery Brigade.

 In 1984-85, the 118th Field Artillery Brigade was headquartered at Savannah and comprised the 1st and 2nd Battalions of the 214th Field Artillery, both using 155-mm towed artillery pieces.
 In the late 1980s the 171st Aviation Regiment was formed in the state.